babak-g/babak-g.github.io/src/content/post/mid-design-interview.md

 ---
 title: "Mid Design Interview"
-publishDate: "02 August 2023"
+publishDate: "02 September 2023"
-description: "I'm just not having a good time.
-My experience with a recent on-site interview."
+description: ""
 tags: ["interview", "blog"]
 ---

 Yesterday, I was fortunate enough to be given the opportunity to dust off the cobwebs and partake in a final-round design interview!
 For those unfamiliar with software engineering interviews, these are typically hour-long discussions where an interviewer asks the SWE candidate to design some random software system.
 Examples of questions could be anywhere from designing:

-Facebook Messenger
+- Facebook Messenger
-Dropbox
+- Dropbox
-Tinder
+- Tinder

 tldr: A large variety of topics can be asked and this may sound daunting since the question bank of designs is limitless, BUT these interviews are generally aimed to understand a candidate's thought process & reasoning by seeing how they trade-off solutions [or so I thought].
 The interview should be less about how accurate a candidate can design Netflix, but rather why they chose certain design pieces over others.
 The rationale here is that some mid-level or even super-senior engineers can be really smart, but coming up with a full e2e system that can generate millions of dollars would be unreasonable.
 And if the candidate would be able to do that, then they probably shouldn't be interviewing in the first place.